hafslundnett/hdd-style/styleguide/lib/searchfields.md

 category: Form-Components
 ---

-A search field should be used to give a user the ability to search for options.
+Search box allows the user to locate content quickly and efficiently and can be seen as a conversation between the user and the web page.

+### When to use:
+Smaller search fields are used on individual pages if they are to be searched within a specific area.
+It is important to set the user context for the search with the correct placeholder text.

 ## Search field
 `hdd-form_input`